PurrPod/purrpod.github.io/docs/en/guide/faq.md

 **4. Agent says Docker sandbox environment is restricted?** Most likely Docker Desktop is not running, or the sandbox image hasn't been built with `purrcat setup` after initial installation.

 **5. Is the sandbox mechanism secure enough?** All Shell execution is forcibly blocked within Docker containers.
 Host access uses a **strict whitelist** defined in `.purrcat/file.json` — unauthorized directories are completely invisible.
 Export operations automatically trigger Git snapshots to prevent overwrite disasters. **Follow the principle of least privilege, at your own risk.**

+**6. Agent times out when accessing foreign websites in the sandbox, even with VPN on?** Regular VPN/proxy tools operate at the host's network layer, but **Docker containers use their own isolated network namespace and don't automatically inherit host proxy settings**.
+Network requests inside the container go through Docker's virtual bridge, not through the host's VPN tunnel.
+The solution is to enable **TUN mode** (virtual NIC) in your proxy software, which captures container traffic as well.
+See your proxy software's documentation for configuration details.

 ## 3. Security and Compliance